 Since the summer of 2017, riders from all over have been challenging themselves to explore new trail in the Gunnison Valley.
 Back in 2015, we calculated that we had 750+ miles of trails, but no one really believed us.
 In 2017, we launched TrailQuest and challenged the truly adventurous to try to ride (or hike) it all.
 We figured once at least one person had done it, it would settle the debate for good.
 By the end of 2018, there were three finishers on the leaderboard and we knew our total miles of mountain bikeable singletrack totaled 783 miles, with more being added every year by the trails clubs and public land managers.
 This is an ongoing challenge with most finishers taking multiple seasons to pass the 750-mile mark.

 Weekly challenges and single year contests are also a part of the game, and each week we give out a prize pack to one lucky person who has ridden 10+ unique miles for the previous week.
-On November 1, 2019 we’ll also draw for larger prizes.
-To enter that drawing all you need to do is log 20+ unique miles in TrailQuest.

 The TrailQuest Challenge area is huge, so it is comprised of 11 smaller contest areas, each having its own leaderboard.
 This makes it easier to plan rides, check your progress, and combine trails into larger unique mile chunks.

 Any rides since May 24, 2017 can count towards TrailQuest.
 Once you sync your Strava (more on that below) you can download and import previous tracks to get unique mileage from previous rides.
 If you’re not a Strava fiend, you can sync a Fitbit or import .gpx tracks from other devices or platforms, too.